 When is the last time you sat down with a newspaper to start looking for a job, dropped your resume off in person at a business, or even fill out a hard copy of a job application?
 These days we operate almost exclusively online, even when we’re searching for possible new careers.
 We also tend to plaster our entire lives online without a second thought, something that’s a product of assuming that social media websites are more private than they are in actuality.
 In fact, most potential employers can find out just about everything they need to know about you just by searching for you on the Internet and pulling up your social media profiles.
 Because of this, social media has the power to make or break a potential job position for you.

 When it’s used correctly social media can be a wonderful opportunity to showcase any skills and talents that could be beneficial to helping you secure a new job.
 Having links to your work or to an online portfolio allows prospective employers to easily access all of your work so that they can get a feel for what you have to offer.

 Using social media as a tool to form relationships with professionals within your desired niche market is a great way to expand your pool of resources.
 You can use websites like Twitter, Facebook, and LinkedIn to build relationships and find events and conventions to attend, and further network in person.When it’s used correctly social media can be a wonderful opportunity to showcase any skills and talents that could be beneficial to helping you secure a new jobClick To Tweet

 3. Having a wide range of interests

-You can also use your social media profiles to let others know you have a extensive variety of interests that contribute to you being a well-rounded person.
-Being able to see that you’re active in hobbies outside of work is an attractive quality that can aid you in
+You can also use your social media profiles to let others know you have an extensive variety of interests that contribute to you being a well-rounded person.
+Being able to see that you’re active in hobbies outside of work is an attractive quality that can aid you in your job search.